hcfw007/nw-vue-horizontal-tree/readme.md

 ```

 # Note
 Please make sure the width of the parent element is enough to contain the whole tree.
-Otherwise the flex laoyout will result in a mess.
+Otherwise the flex layout will result in a mess.